aussie-ai-labs/aussie-ai-base/README.md

 Most of the code, except the AVX stuff and anything else I've forgotten about, is standard portable C++ and should compile pretty much anywhere after an hour or two of fighting with compiler warnings.

+## Building on Linux

+Make is the build method.
+The command to build the unit test executable:

+    make

+If you get an error about g++ then you may need this command:

+    scl enable devtoolset-8 -- bash

+The command to run the unit tests live:

+    make test

+To run with Valgrind runtime error checking:

+    make valgrind

+To run with gprof profiling:

+    make prof

 ## License